marcinbojko/hv-packer/README.md

 ## Requirements

-* packer <=`1.4.4`.
-Do not use packer below 1.4.4.
+* packer <=`1.5.1`.
+Do not use packer below 1.5.1.
 For previous packer versions use previous releases from this repository
-* Microsoft Hyper-V Server 2016/2019 or Microsoft Windows Server 2016/2019 (not 2012/R2)
+* Microsoft Hyper-V Server 2016/2019 or Microsoft Windows Server 2016/2019 (not 2012/R2) with Hyper-V role installed
+* firewall exceptions for `packer` http server (look down below)
 * [OPTIONAL] Vagrant >= `2.2.5` - for `vagrant` version of scripts

 ## Usage